danube-messaging/danube/info/Topic_Configuration_Refactoring_Plan.md

 1. Namespace-level defaults (defer).
 2. Runtime updates/hot-reload for topic config (defer).
-3. Optional broker default strategy if producer omits (defer).
+3. Broker-level toggle to enable/disable producer auto-create (`auto_create_topics`) and default broker strategy if producer omits (defer).

 ---

 ## Conclusion

-This plan removes producer-side detailed storage knobs, enforces strategy validation, introduces a broker-level auto-create toggle, and adds per-topic overrides via Admin.
-It fixes the silent data-loss risk and simplifies client usage while keeping operational flexibility via Admin.
+Phase 1 is complete: producer/admin APIs use enum-only `DispatchStrategy`, client/CLI/broker are aligned, and strict validation prevents silent mismatches.
+Auto-create currently uses requested enum with defaults; the broker-level toggle and per-topic overrides remain scheduled for Phase 2+.
+This fixes the silent data-loss risk while keeping the system simple for application developers and controllable by admins at topic creation time.